Looking for Adventure? We’ve Got Plenty of It.

 We are proud of our adventure programming at Thunderbird.
 You can’t beat the excitement of experiencing new challenges in majestic locations across North America with close friends and counselors from T-bird!
 Seasoned campers, ages 14 to 16, have the opportunity to travel on multi-week adventure programs throughout the United States and Canada.
 Campers can choose to work toward these extended trips or continue with our traditional in-camp program.
 Trip programs include:

-Adventure Quest (AQ) – Two distinct 4-week programs (with an option to do all eight weeks) including biking, sea-kayaking, canoeing or rock climbing in northern Minnesota and Wisconsin.
+Adventure Quest (AQ) – Two distinct half season, with an option to attend full season including biking, sea-kayaking, canoeing or rock climbing in northern Minnesota and Wisconsin.
 For campers who’ve completed 8th grade.
 Highlights:

 Pacific Northwest (PNW) Trip – A full season program including a six-week trip in Washington state and Oregon.
 For campers who’ve completed 8th grade.
 Highlights: